The Honeymoon Phase of Early Retirement

 And you retired.
-We all have different reasons to retire, but all early retirement is the same.
+We all have different reasons to retire, but all retire early for the same reason.

-But before we get there, what is the honeymoon phase of early retirement?
+But before we get to fear, what is the honeymoon phase of early retirement?

 What is the Honeymoon Phase of Retirement?

-We have an idea of what we will do when we retire.
+In the honeymoon phase of retirement, we know what we will do when we retire.
 And you attack those with gusto!

 What is next?
 More emotions, for sure.
 Which emotions?
 That is yours to feel.

 What’s Next After the Honeymoon Phase of Early Retirement?